 Kosovo

-Employee benefits in Kosovo are relatively new and include health insurance, personal accident insurance, life insurance, and pension.
-Several types of insurance are mandatory in Kosovo, but currently, there are no compulsory insurances relevant to the employee benefits market.
+[Updated 6/19/25] Employee benefits in Kosovo are relatively new and include health insurance, personal accident insurance, life insurance, and pension.
+Several types of insurance are mandatory in Kosovohowever, there are currently no compulsory insurances relevant to the employee benefits market.

 Asinta Partner